 - Worsening cough

-Most people recover from influenza within a week, but they still feel exhausted for as long as 3 to 4 weeks.
+Most people recover from influenza within a week, but they often feel exhausted for as long as 3 to 4 weeks.
 In addition, the cough may be prolonged.

 The symptoms of influenza may resemble other conditions or medical problems.
 Always see your child's healthcare provider for a diagnosis.